InternetOfHealthcare/ehealth-workshop/README.md

 - "NotebookURL", which points for the jupyter notebook with this workshop.
 - "EC2KeyPairURL", an URL to download the private key used within the created EC2 instance in case you need to connect via SSH.

-When the stack is in CREATE_COMPLETE state, follow the link in the "NotebookURL" output, in the Outputs tab of the CloudFormation console.
-That points for the jupyter notebook with this workshop!
-You can get the EC2 KeyPair from the  If you need to connect on the instance via SSH